Belgium Seasonal Worker Permit 2025 – Visa Process

 - Networking Opportunities: Seasonal laborers have the potential to establish professional networks and relationships that could result in future job opportunities or permanent positions in Belgium or other countries.

-Documents that need to be submitted by your employer for a Single Permit
+Documents that need to be submitted by your employer:

 - Completed and signed application form.